t8d7r/netconf_vRouter/README.md

 # Netconf_vRouter
-Small Python for testing/understanding Netconf RPC call on vRouter RPC Calls have been forged base on 5.1R1 version Yang model and script use parmamika library to enable ssh connection
+Small Python script for testing/understanding Netconf RPC calls on vRouter

+RPC Calls have been forged on 5.1R1 version Yang model and script use parmamiko library to enable ssh/netconf connection

 ## RPC calls